typelevel/Laika/docs/04-customizing-laika/03-creating-templates.md

 [TODO - example for user-defined variables coming from programmatic config]

-For a full list of predefined values see @:ref(Substitution Variables) in the Reference section.
+For a full list of predefined values see [Substitution Variables] in the Reference section.

 Directives